 We are created to be in community and relationship.
-We need to talk to people face to face, see people for who they really are, and interact with others in person, not just through a screen, on a regular basis.
+We need to talk to people face to face, see people for who they really are, and interact with others in person, not just through a screen or behind a mask.

-Closing churches, schools, restaurants, arenas, and movie theaters may help to slow the spread of a virus (it also may not.
-We're learning more about the effectiveness of certain policies everyday), but lockdowns has additional consequences we cannot be afraid to discuss and even challenge.
+Closing churches, schools, restaurants, arenas, and movie theaters may help to slow the spread of a virus.
+It also may not.
+We're learning more about the effectiveness of certain policies everyday.
+However, locking down society has additional consequences we should not be afraid to discuss and even challenge at times.

 As writers, we may get used to spending time alone.
 Sometimes this is important.
 But this year, I’m committing to making community a higher priority because I’ve seen what real social distancing, isolation, and division does to us as individuals and as a society; and it’s not good.